zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 {% endtab %}
 {% endtabs %}

-A user can also add metadata to an artifact within a step directly:
+A user can also add metadata to an artifact within a step directly using the `log_artifact_metadata` method:

 ```python
 from zenml import step, log_artifact_metadata